exasol/virtual-schemas/doc/user-guide/faq.md

 In Virtual Schema Kerberos connections, users can also use Zookeeper as service discovery for Hive or Impala servers.
 Zookeeper balances the connections or avoids single point of failure for Hive or Impala servers.

 In this cases, set the `KrbHostFQDN` property to `_HOST` value.
-This removes hardcoded server address and uses connection addresses provided from Zookeeper.
+This removes hardcoded server addresses and uses connection addresses provided by Zookeeper.

 Example: